The top 20 ice cream sandwiches in Toronto by neighbourhood

 Macarons and ice cream are match made in heaven at Dainties Macaron.
 Macaron sandwiches are served up in Korean-style flavours like injeolmi and jasmine tea.

 Ice cream cones aren't the only things that can be dipped at La Diperie.
 Opt for a cookie ice cream sandwich and then dip it.

 The Loop Creamery is a shop specializing in frozen custard treats made from scratch.
-Among their sandwich offerings, you can go the cookie or doughtnut route.
+Among their sandwich offerings, you can go the cookie or donut route.

-You might have to wait in line at Bang Bang but it will be worth it for their made-from-scratch ice cream sandwiches, crafted using cookies, cinnamon buns, macarons and puffs.
+You may have to wait in line at Bang Bang but it will be worth it for their made-from-scratch ice cream sandwiches, crafted using cookies, cinnamon buns, macarons and puffs.
 Yum!

 Not only is Craig's Cookies home to some of Toronto's most decadent cookies, but during the summer they're filling them with ice cream.

 Lamanna's Bakery is easily one of the most authentic Italian bakeries the city has to offer.
-In terms of ice cream sandwiches, they're doing scoops of gelato between brioche buns.
+In terms of ice cream sandwiches, they're doing scoops between brioche buns and cookies.